Category: Stock Market

 What is the broker saying?

-The broker currently rates Lynas shares as a buy with a $22.00 price target.
-Based on its current share price, this implies potential upside of approximately 12% for investors over the next 12 months.
+Based on its current share price of $12.87, this implies potential upside of 19% over the next 12 months.

-Overall, this could make it worth considering the miner if you are looking for exposure to this side of the resources sector.
+Overall, this could make the ASX uranium stock worth considering if you are looking for exposure to this side of the market for your portfolio.

 The online investing service he’s run for over a decade, Motley Fool Share Advisor, has provided thousands of paying members with stock picks that have doubled, tripled or even more.*